Refining time-space traffic diagrams: A simple multiple linear regression model: Model evaluation

+To better understand the refinement errors, we visualize the errors in the lower part of Figure~\ref{fig:STPlot146}.
+From the TS diagrams of the estimation errors in Figures~\ref{fig:STPlot146}(b4)(b6)(c3)(c5), it can be seen that the errors homogeneously distribute in the TS plane, indicating that the proposed model will not result in significantly large bias in the refinement of some specific traffic states, including the boundary between the free-flow and congested conditions.
+Similarly, the histograms in Figures~\ref{fig:STPlot146}(b5)(b7)(c4)(c6) further confirm that the magnitude of the estimation errors has no clear difference when refining the TS cells with various traffic states.
+Note that the relatively large MAPEs for lower traffic speed are mainly resulted from the smaller denominator (i.e., the ground-truth traffic speed) in Equation \ref{equ:mape}.
+In general, the visual comparison clearly demonstrates the power of the proposed refinement model.

-Table~\ref{tab:Result146} also shows that the MAPEs for refining the diagram constructed using the US-101 dataset are slightly greater than those of the other diagrams.
-We discuss the following reasons: In comparison, the MAEs for refining the US-101 diagram are not significantly greater than those of the other diagrams, indicating that the high MAPEs partially result from the lower ground-truth traffic speed that is contained by the US-101 dataset (i.e., a smaller $y_i^j$ will increase the MAPE according to Equation \ref{equ:mape}).
+Table~\ref{tab:Result146} shows that the MAPEs for refining the diagram constructed using the US-101 dataset are slightly greater than those of the other diagrams.
+The reasons are discussed as follows: In comparison, the MAEs for refining the US-101 diagram are not significantly greater than those of the other diagrams, indicating that the high MAPEs partially result from the lower ground-truth traffic speed (i.e., the denominator of Equation~\ref{equ:mape}) that is contained by the US-101 dataset.
 In addition, there might still be certain differences between the traffic patterns of two different countries or among the specific segments of data collection.
 The existence of errors is understandable, and the magnitude is acceptable.